lucia-gm/pixel-art-maker/README.md

 ## Project Overview
+The project is part of the Udacity Front-End Nanodegree and [here](https://github.com/udacity/project-pixel-art-maker-starter) is the starter code.
 The HTML is provided by Udacity, I have used jQuery to implement the following functionalities:
 - Draw a table.
 - Paint the table.
 - Erase the paint.

-## Credits
-The starter code is from [Udacity](https://github.com/udacity/project-pixel-art-maker-starter).

 ## License